zhengyicoding/bunnyfriends/README.md

 #### Step 3

-Change the contents of .env.example file into your credentials and save it as .env.
+Update the contents of .env.example file into your MongoDB Atlas credentials and save it as .env.
+If using MongoDB locally instead of MongoDB Atlas, use mongodb://localhost:27017 as MONGODB_URI.

 #### Step 4